durgasreearava04/Smart-Aquaculture-IOT-Monitoring/README.md

 The dashboard displays real-time pH and dissolved oxygen values using charts and indicators.
 When water quality parameters exceed safe thresholds, an aeration alert is highlighted to notify the farmer for immediate action.

+## IoT Architecture Understanding

+The proposed smart aquaculture monitoring system is designed using a standard IoT layered architecture:

+**Sensing Layer:**
+  pH sensor and Dissolved Oxygen (DO) sensor are deployed in the aquaculture pond to continuously measure water quality parameters.

+**Edge/Gateway Layer:**
+  An ESP32 microcontroller acts as the IoT gateway, interfacing with the sensors and collecting real-time data.

+**Communication Layer:**
+  Sensor data is transmitted from the ESP32 to the cloud using Wi-Fi connectivity.

+**Cloud & Application Layer:**
+  The cloud platform stores the incoming data, visualizes it on a dashboard, and manages alert notifications for unsafe conditions.

 ## Practical Feasibility

 1. Low-cost sensors suitable for aquaculture environments
 2. Real-time monitoring and cloud-based alerts
 3. Scalable architecture for small and large fish farms
 4. Reduces manual monitoring and improves fish health

+## Edge–Cloud Logic

+The system follows an edge–cloud computing model to ensure efficient monitoring and alert generation.

+**Edge Processing:**
+  The ESP32 gateway collects sensor readings and performs basic threshold evaluation, such as detecting low Dissolved Oxygen levels.

+**Cloud Processing:**
+ topics Cloud servers handle data storage, historical analysis, dashboard visualization, and alert management.

+**Alert Mechanism:**
+ When Dissolved Oxygen (DO) falls below the predefined safe threshold, the cloud triggers an aeration alert to notify the user.

+This separation of responsibilities reduces latency, improves scalability, and ensures reliable aquaculture monitoring.

 ## Conclusion